-All IHS applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the CCR database.
-Additionally, all IHS grantees must notify potential first-tier subrecipients that no entity may receive a first-tier subaward unless the entity has provided its DUNS number to the prime grantee organization.
-These requirements will ensure use of a universal identifier to enhance the quality of information available to the public.
-Effective October 1, 2010, all HHS recipients were asked to start reporting information on subawards, as required by the Federal Funding Accountability and Transparency Act of 2006, as amended ("Transparency Act").
-The DUNS number is a unique nine-digit identification number provided by D&B, which uniquely identifies your entity.
+All IHS applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
+The DUNS number is a unique 9-digit identification number provided by D&B which uniquely identifies your entity.
 The DUNS number is site specific; therefore, each distinct performance site may be assigned a DUNS number.
-Obtaining a DUNS number is easy and there is no charge.
-To obtain a DUNS number, you may access it through the following website: http://fedgov.dnb.com/webform or to expedite the process, call (866) 705-5711.
+Obtaining a DUNS number is easy, and there is no charge.
+To obtain a DUNS number, you may access it through http://fedgov.dnb.com/webform, or to expedite the process, call (866) 705-5711.